Abdel Wahab El-Messiri

-Abdel-Wahab El-Messiri (عبد الوهاب المسيري, 1938-July 2, 2008) was an Egyptian scholar, author and general coordinator of the opposition organization Kefaya.
+Abdel-Wahab El-Messiri (عبد الوهاب المسيري, 1938-) was an Egyptian scholar, author and general coordinator of the opposition organization Kefaya.
 Previously, he was a communist and later a member of the Muslim Brotherhood.

 The author of some 50 books and numerous articles, his magnum opus was the eight-volume Encyclopedia of Jews, Judaism and Zionism.

 Early life and education

 El-Messiri was born in Damanhur, Egypt, graduated with a BA in English literature from Alexandria University in 1959.
-He received a MA in English and comparative literature from Columbia University in 1964 and a PhD in the same field from Rutgers University in 1969.
+He received an MA in English and comparative literature from Columbia University in 1964 and a PhD in the same field from Rutgers University in 1969.
 He was professor emeritus of English and comparative literature at Ain Shams University, Egypt, from 1988.
 He was also a university professor at King Saud University, Saudi Arabia (1983–1988) and at Kuwait University, Kuwait (1988–1989) and a visiting professor at the International Islamic University Malaysia.